CumulusNetworks/docs/content/cumulus-netq-33/Manage-Configuration/Manage-Events-and-Notifications/Config-TCA-Event-Notif.md

     {{<figure src="/images/netq/tca-create-rules-330.png" width="600">}}

 3. Select the event type for the rule you want to create.
+Note that the total count of rules for each event type is also shown.

 4. Click **Create a Rule** or <img src="https://icons.cumulusnetworks.com/01-Interface-Essential/43-Remove-Add/add-circle.svg" height="18" width="18"/> (Add rule) to add a rule.